hakan-demirli/FQ-Control-Center/README.md

 | RX_DATA | 0xC0000018|r|

 **Application notes and information:**
+Sample program for Subservient can be found [here.](fpga/sw/serv/project/entry_point.cpp)
 UART TX sends data upon write operation.
 TX_BUSY is high if UART TX is in the middle of the sending operation.
 Before sending any data you have to wait for it to be cleared.
 Writing when TX_BUSY is high is undefined.

 RX_READY is set if there is a new data ready to read at RX_DATA.
 Upon read user has to write to RX_DHBR register to indicate data has been read.
 Otherwise RX_READY will not be cleared.